SunnyOswal/Az-Notes/Network/VNET.md

   + **VNET Peering** : No Bandwidth limits, no need of Gateways.
 Traffic movement is private (**not encrypted**), therefore low latency,high bandwidth connection.
 No downtime when creating peering.
+It is **nontransitive**.
+    + Only virtual networks that are directly peered can communicate with each other.
+The virtual networks can't communicate with the peers of their peers.
+    + Suppose, for example, that your three virtual networks (A, B, C) are peered like this: A <-> B <-> C.
+    + Resources in A can't communicate with resources in C because that traffic can't transit through virtual network B. If you need communication between virtual network A and virtual network C, you must explicitly peer these two virtual networks.

 + **SERVICE CHAINING**
 Using UDR to control the flow of traffic .
 Example **Next Hop** from a VNet1 will go to **Virtual appliance** (can be a firewall) in the **peered VNet2**.